borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 Different modalities for processing EEG-fMRI data exists in the literature:

 - assymetrical approach where one modality (EEG or fMRI) constrains the other modality
+    - mainly the EEG data constrains temporally the fMRI data
+    - or the fMRI data constrains spatially the EEG data
 - symetrical approach where both modalities constrain each other

 The assymetrical approach is more popular in the literature.